-The graph at right represents the velocity of an object as a function of time.
+The graph below represents the velocity of an object as a function of time.
 Trace it on your paper.

 Put a star (*) at the point where velocity is the greatest.